Trendyol/Confluent.Kafka/README.md

 A wrapper consumer around Confluent .NET `IConsumer<,>` to make easier use of Kafka.

 # Usage

+Implement a consumer class deriving from `KafkaConsumer<TKey, TValue>`:
 ``` cs
 public class KafkaConsumerImpl : KafkaConsumer<string, string>
 {